microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/Update-MgPolicyDefaultAppManagementPolicy.md

     - `[RestrictionType <String>]`: appKeyCredentialRestrictionType
   - `[PasswordCredentials <IMicrosoftGraphPasswordCredentialConfiguration[]>]`: Collection of password restrictions settings to be applied to an application or service principal.
     - `[MaxLifetime <TimeSpan?>]`:
     - `[RestrictForAppsCreatedAfterDateTime <DateTime?>]`: Enforces the policy for an app created on or after the enforcement date.
-For existing applications, the enforcement date would be backdated.
-To apply to all applications, this date would be null.
+For existing applications, the enforcement date would be back dated.
+To apply to all applications, enforcement datetime would be null.
     - `[RestrictionType <String>]`: appCredentialRestrictionType

-BODYPARAMETER <IMicrosoftGraphTenantAppManagementPolicy>: tenantAppManagementPolicy
+BODYPARAMETER <IMicrosoftGraphTenantAppManagementPolicy1>: tenantAppManagementPolicy
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Description <String>]`: Description for this policy.
 Required.
   - `[DisplayName <String>]`: Display name for this policy.
 Required.